flowmobile/add_to_gallery/CONTRIBUTING.md

 # Release process

-- You'll need to contact me to release:
+- Be sure to run `dart format .` to ensure all files are formatted correctly.
-  - `david@oodavid.com`
+- Contact me to release: `david@oodavid.com` (or raise an issue)

 Note to self, these are the commands to run: